microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Pricing📌

 Copilot for Security pricing is consumption-based and costs approximately **$4 per SCU per hr.** A **Security Compute Unit (SCU)** is Copilot for Security's unit of measurement of computing capacity to run a Copilot workload.
-The amount of SCUs needed depends on the complexity of the workload.
+The amount of SCUs needed depends on the complexity of the given workload.
 The pricing is consistent across the standalone experience and the embedded experiences as well as regions.

 Why is it consumption-based and not per user?
 The idea is that the flexibility will allow more customers and partners to try it!
 That said, the output is only as good as the input, and the more plugins you may use to contextually enrich complex investigations, the better (think Microsoft Sentinel pricing; the more telemetry ingested = the more coverage and insights, so long as it's not *too* much noise).
 There are no prerequisites, but for the best experience, we recommend that customers have MDE P2 and/or Microsoft Sentinel.

 To use Copilot for Security, you will need to provision ***at least* one SCU per hr 24x7.** Therefore, the **minimum annual price is $35,040 USD** ($4 * 24hr per day * 365day per yr).
-Your *monthly* bill is calculated as (SCUs per hr) x $4 x 730/month or you can leverage the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
+Your ***monthly*** bill is calculated as (SCUs per hr) x $4 x 730/month or you can leverage the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 Customers and partners can purchase SCUs in the standalone experience or in Azure and can manually provision SCUs up or down so long as there is ***at least* one SCU/hr.** Once an analyst is nearing the capacity limit, they will receive a warning and the option to increase the capacity.

-If you delete Copilot for Security capacity (zero SCUs per hr), we will retain your data for 90 days. **Tenant-level MDTI workbench is included** and while it's not the standalone API, the TI information is easy to read and in the context of your investigations.
+If you delete Copilot for Security (zero SCUs per hr), we will retain your data for 90 days. **Tenant-level MDTI workbench is included** and while it's not the standalone API, the TI information is easy to read and in the context of your investigations.
 From a licensing perspective, this is also **significant cost savings.**

 Since computing capacity and token usage is **variable (quantifying a specific # of tokens or SCUs/workflows needed per prompt/Promptbook is difficult)**, it's important for partners to know what they can do *now:*